Our Staff

 Beyond his professional endeavors, Denzel actively engages with local communities and continues to feed his passion for cooking and feeding people as an integral member of Baltimore’s favorite eatery and catering outfit, Blacksauce Kitchen.
 In his free time, he enjoys music, film, art, and the outdoors.
 He is the proud “baba” of 5 fantastic humans.

-Emily Castle, Operations & Executive Assistant | emily@farmalliancebaltimore.org
+Emily Castle, Operations Manager

-Skher Brown, Finance & Administrative Manager | skher@farmalliancebaltimore.org
+Skher Brown, Finance Manager

 Skher is a lifelong martial artist who gained his non-profit experience through an organization to preserve his traditional art form of Capoeira Angola.
 In his career work, he has served as a business owner-operator, non-profit executive director, teaching artist, choreographer and performer, k-12 and college instructor, law librarian, and lineman worker.
 Skher is a proud Southerner–born and raised in Florida and graduating from the HBCU of Florida A&M University.
 He as been a resident of Baltimore since 2003 and is father to three school-age sons.

-Darien Nolin, Financial Assistant | finance@farmalliancebaltimore.org
+Darien Nolin, Financial Assistant

-Alison Worman, Programs Manager | programs@farmalliancebaltimore.org
+Alison Worman, Programs Manager

 Alison Worman grew up tending a small backyard garden in the city of Milwaukee, WI.
 Shortly after moving to Baltimore in 2008, she was introduced to the city’s food landscape through working at Whitelock Community Farm.
 Her experience managing Whitelock from 2014-2018 was instrumental in building her commitment to supporting urban agriculture through advocacy and collaboration.
 Alison is a 2013 graduate of the Future Harvest Beginner Farmer Training Program and has worked at several urban and rural farms.
 Her expertise spans small-scale sustainable production, composting, crop planning, and marketing.
 She is thrilled to continue to work among an amazing network in her role as Programs Manager.

-Gabriela Amaya-Williams, Programs Coordinator | gabriela@farmalliancebaltimore.org
+Gabriela Amaya-Williams, Programs Coordinator

 Gabriela Amaya-Williams is an environmental geographer, public library superfan, and lifelong tomato lover with a background in remote sensing and geographic information systems.
 Before she relocated to Baltimore, Gabriela’s work primarily focused on land use and vegetation mapping in Southern California, where she spent her childhood eating the aguacate, chayote, guayabas, izote, and maracuyá that her grandparents grew in the backyard, on land that did, does, and will continue to belong to the Kizh people.
 Gabriela joined the Farm Alliance after spending several years in the field of urban forestry, planting and caring for native trees in neighborhoods throughout Baltimore while learning more about community-led climate resilience projects.
-In her role as program coordinator, Gabriela enjoys working alongside the farmers who are growing food and stewarding land all over the city, and looks forward to supporting them with programming, through advocacy, and in solidarity.
+In her role as programs coordinator, Gabriela enjoys working alongside the farmers who are growing food and stewarding land all over the city, and looks forward to supporting them with programming, through advocacy, and in solidarity.

-Andy Szentendrei, Farm Production Coordinator | farmer@farmalliancebaltimore.org
+Andy Szentendrei, Production & Maintenance Coordinator

 Aria Eghbal, Lead Farmers Market Staff